How to Make Sananga Eye Drops at Home – Fresh & Easy

 Why make Sananga Eye Drops at Home?

 Sananga is traditionally prepared by the Katukina people from Tabernaemontana sananho root bark and used as powerful eye drops.
-The benefits of sananga are well-documented, offering support for eye health and overall well-being.
+Sananga is traditionally associated with support for eye health and overall well-being.
 If fresh Sananga proves difficult to purchase or you just prefer to make your own, preparing it at home ensures a fresh, potent supply whenever you need it.

 What Will You Need